Introduction#

 Test result:

-Final Result#
+Final Effect#

 When we input this image:

-Live in the present!
+Live in the moment!